erimcg/Using-D3js/01_01_selections.md

 <button id="nestedSelectButton" onclick="nestedSelect()">Add Stroke</button>
 ```

 ## Filtering Selections

-The [selection.filter(function)](https://github.com/d3/d3-selection/blob/master/README.md#selection_filter) - method takes a function as an argument and keeps the elements for which the function returns true.
-The method returns a selection containing the remaining elements.
+The [selection.filter(filter)](https://github.com/d3/d3-selection/blob/master/README.md#selection_filter) method takes a filter as an argument and returns a selection containing a subset of the objects in the selection on which it is called.
+The *filter* argument can be either a selection string as discussed above or a function.
+If the filter is a selection string, the method returns the elements in the selection that match the selection string.

+If the filter is a function, the function is called for each element in the selection, in order.
+When called for an given element, it is passed three arguments:  the datum joined to the element **(d)**, an integer specifying the index of the element in the current group **(i)**, and the group itself ***(nodes)***.
+The elements for which the function returns true are retained in the selection and the others are removed.

 In the example below, the 5 circle elements have radii between 5 and 25.
 We select all of the circle elements, filter the selection down to only those with radii greater than or equal to 20, then remove the elements left in the selection.